arkmanager/arkmanager-docs/Home.md

 On Debian based distros, the lsof package is not installed by default.
 You have to manually install it:

 ```$ sudo apt-get install lsof```

+#### /lib64/libc.so.6: version `GLIBC_2.14' not found

+You're missing a dependency.
+Install atleast glibc-2.15 on your server.